California's inability to quickly count votes

 ...

 California can be an attractive place, but its political malfunction should be seen as a problem.
 Mial-in voting clearly slows down the process.
 The Texas population is also large and yet Texas manages to count all the votes on election night in most cases.
 It is not that hard unless you deliberately make it hard.
-I don't really it being that backward when Reagan was governor.
+I don't really believe California was that backward when Reagan was governor.

 Comments